tlwilliams895/data-structures-and-algorithms/src/chapters/algorithm-analysis/big-o-definition.rst

     include why the true mathematical model of an algorithm isnt used? too complicated?
       not possible?
-    example, too heavy?
-      It is used to classify an algorithm as a function, ``f(n)``, which will never grow faster than its representative complexity function, ``g(n)``, as its input size approaches infinity.

 That is to say ``f(n) ≤ O(g(n))`` with respect to their growth rates.
 The use of ``≤`` here is not mathematically correct but is "close enough" to provide a more relatable understanding of the definition.